hangon1234/khan-video-downloader/README.md

 I am a student and code was written in last few hours, so the code is incomplete and errors are not properly handled.
 Tomorrow is the end of my annual leave so I have to go back to military service and will be not here for most of the time.
 (I'm korean and still needs to be there for 6 months 😊)

-Since I have no time to revise the code, if someone wants to download Khan Academy's videos into mp4, please improve my code.
+Since I have no time to revise the code, if someone wants to download Khan Academy's videos into mp4 and knows Python, please improve my code.

 Of course, there are some apps that can easily download videos.
 However, someone might need pure .mp4 files in some cases like me.
 I can use smartphone/PC only for 3 hours per day.
 Except for that time, I can only use PMP(Portable Media Player, Windows CE device) to play Khan Academy's videos.
 Hope that someone find it useful.